Monday, December 11, 2023

 On December 13, all seven federal councilors must and will be elected in a secret ballot.
 Only one SP councilor who retires is replaced; the other men and women will surely be re-elected for another four-year term.

 In principle, the magic formula holds.
-The SVP with 62, the SP with 47, and the Mitte with 45 votes in the Federal Assembly should have two federal councilors each, while the FDP, with only 41, should fall back to one Bundesrat.
+The SVP with 62, the SP with 47, and the Mitte with 45 votes in the Federal Assembly should each have two federal councilors, while the FDP, with only 41, should fall back to one Bundesrat.

-However, the Swiss concordance assures that nobody will be deselected.
-Will one seat of the Liberals, still in fourth place, become vacant, then a crucial vote for a second seat for the Mitte may result.
+However, the Swiss concordance ensures that no one will be deselected.
+If one seat of the Liberals, still in fourth place, becomes vacant, a crucial vote for a second seat in the Mitte may result.

 No comments: